Most Popular Financial Modeling Courses

 #5 Leveraged Buyout Financial Modeling Course

-This advanced course will teach analysts how to build a Leveraged Buyout (LBO) model from scratch.
+This advanced course teaches analysts how to build a Leveraged Buyout (LBO) model from scratch.

 - Build a traditional DCF model for the target company